-Kremlin planning to declare ex-Prez Yanukovych as new head of Ukraine
+Kremlin Planning To Declare Ex-Prez Yanukovych As New Head Of Ukraine

-New Delhi, March 2 (IANS) Fugitive former Ukraine President Viktor Yanukovych is currently in Minsk, and the Kremlin is currently preparing him for a special operation, according to Ukrainian intelligence.
+New Delhi: Fugitive former Ukraine President Viktor Yanukovych is currently in Minsk, and the Kremlin is currently preparing him for a special operation, according to Ukrainian intelligence.

 According to one scenario, the Kremlin will try to declare him the "President of Ukraine" there, Ukrainska Pravda reported.